eu-digital-identity-wallet/eudi-docs-site/docs/Test/Wallet Application/iOS.md

 - Any device that supports iOS 16.0

-## Prerequisites
+## Setup

-1. You need [xcode](https://xcodereleases.com/){:target="_blank"} and its associated tools installed on your machine.
-We recommend the latest non-beta version.
+1. Download and install Xcode and its associated tools by following the official [setup guide](https://xcodereleases.com){:target="_blank"}.
+Using the latest stable version is recommended.
 2. Clone the [iOS repository](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui){:target="_blank"} using the following command:
 	```git clone git@github.com:eu-digital-identity-wallet/eudi-app-ios-wallet-ui.git ```
 3. Make sure you have access to the dependencies below: